 But that doesn't mean there isn't actually a little grain of truth in the phrase.
 Winter thunder does tell us a bit more about how the weather might behave than, say, a groundhog that sniffs its way out of a burrow once a year.
 Thunder, on the other hand, does in fact signal a certain type of weather front, which might give us a glimpse of the cold stuff.

 Naturally, the "seven days" thing is a bit of a stretch.
 While a cold front could signal some snow, there's certainly no predicting when (or if) another wet weather system could arrive.
-What we do know (according to a 2006 study) is that if you do get "thundersnow," you're likely to get dumped on quite heavily [source: Crowe et al.].
-So if it does start coming down and thundering, be prepared for a snow day.
+What we do know (according to one study) is that if you do get "thundersnow," you're likely to get dumped on quite heavily [source: Crowe et al.].
+However, the Royal Meteorological Society noted that thundersnows only account for 0.07 percent of snowstorms in the U.S.